mxzheng/mxzheng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Mengxin Zheng, a 5th year PhD student at at the Department of Intelligent Systems Engineering at Indiana University Bloomington, working with Dr Lei Jiang.
-Before that, I obtained my Bachelor's degree at ShanDong University in 2018.
+I am Mengxin Zheng, a 5th year PhD student at at the Department of Intelligent Systems Engineering at Indiana University Bloomington.
+Before that, I obtained my Bachelor's degree at Shandong University in 2018.
 My research interests mainly lie in machine learning security, especially backdoor attacks/defense for AI models and AI Data Privacy Protection.

 Research Interest
 ======